isomerpages/govtech-corp/media/technews/_posts/2025-01-21-post-AI in Education: Transforming Singapore’s Education System with Student Learning Space.md

 </li>
 <li>
 <p><strong>Over-Reliance on AI Tools</strong>
-<br>Excessive use of AI for learning may reduce human interaction, impacting
+<br>Excessive use of AI may reduce human interaction and lower the need for
-social skills.
-Moreover, over-dependence on AI could lead to reduced critical thinking, problem-solving, and deep learning.
-Ultimately, AI should complement and not replace human thinking entirely in the learning process to foster balanced development.</p>
+social connections.
+Our education system recognises that human interaction is a fundamental part of learning and continues to create social connections through collaborative learning.
+Ultimately, AI should complement classroom efforts to build social skills and connections, and not seek to replace these human interactions.</p>
 <p></p>
 </li>
 <li>